• Skip to primary navigation

 Grant Review Committee

-This committee is comprised of working group participants who are also members of the AWSMP.
+This committee is comprised of working group participants who are also members of the AWSMP Stakeholder Council.
 The committee reviews The committee reviews Stream Management Implementation Program (SMIP) grant proposals and makes recommendations for funding.
 Recommendations for funding are brought to Stakeholder Council meetings for final vote by the Executive Council.
 Meetings are scheduled as needed.
 Committee membership is by invitation only.

 Subcommittees